 By the 1893-1894 winter season, Harry and Ellen Hall had made 472 Beacon their home.
 They previously had lived at 342 Beacon.
 He was a trustee of estates.

 Harry Hall died in August of 1938.
 Ellen Hall continued to live at 472 Beacon until her death in 1956.

-By 1958, 472 Beacon was the home of Hyman Kahn, a jeweler and watchmaker, and his wife, Rose (Goodfader) Kahn, who operated it as a lodging house.
+On November 9, 1956, 472 Beacon was acquired from Harry Hall’s estate by the National Realty Company (Charles Talanian, president), and on December 4, 1956, it was acquired from National Realty by Hyman Kahn, a jeweler and watchmaker, and his wife, Rose (Goodfader) Kahn.
+They operated it as a lodging house.
 They previously had lived at 179 Bay State Road.
 They continued to live at 472 Beacon in 1963, but had moved to Brookline by 1964.

-The property subsequently changed hands and had been converted to an apartment house by the mid-1960s.
+The property subsequently changed hands and had been converted into an apartment house by the mid-1960s.

-In December of 1978, 472 Beacon was acquired by Donn O’Connell.
-In November of 2000, he transferred the property to the 472 Beacon Street LLC with himself as manager of record.
+On December 20, 1978, 472 Beacon was acquired by Donn O’Connell.
+On November 7, 2000, he transferred the property to the 472 Beacon Street LLC with himself as manager of record.

-In December of 2013, the 472 Beacon Street LLC filed for (and subsequently received) permission to reduce the number of units from nine to four and to build a garage at the rear.
+In December of 2013, the 472 Beacon Street LLC applied for (and subsequently received) permission to reduce the number of units from nine to four and to build a garage at the rear.

 472 Beacon remained an apartment house, assessed as a 4-to-six family dwelling, in 2017.